 - Making actionable recommendations (informed by rigorous people-led research) for sustainable community development

-Sophie joined the HOT team in April 2020 but has been contributing to HOTs mission as a volunteer since 2017.
-Sophie’s background is community development and Inclusive Innovation.
-Her previous experience includes establishing a Maker Space at the Bahir Dar Institute of Technology in Bahir Dar, Ethiopia, and co-founding the First Steps Project, a UK based non-for-profit that ran workshops and training programs for young people living in areas of deprivation.
+Sophie joined the HOT team in April 2020 but has been contributing to the HOTs mission as a volunteer since 2017.
+Sophie’s background is in community development and Inclusive Innovation.
+Her previous experience includes establishing a Maker Space at the Bahir Dar Institute of Technology in Bahir Dar, Ethiopia, and co-founding the First Steps Project, a UK-based non-for-profit that ran workshops and training programs for young people living in areas of deprivation.

 Mentoring a Community Through a Microgrant Application

 As part of the most recent call for Facebook Community Impact Microgrant applications, HOT tried a new mentorship approach to supporting OpenStreetMap (OSM) community members through the application process.

 Asia and the Pacific Hub launches Facebook Community Impact Microgrants

 Three communities in the Asia-Pacific have been selected as recipients of the Facebook Community Impact Microgrant.
 Congratulations to OSM Fiji, MapBeks in the Philippines, and the Geomatics Engineering Society at Kathmandu University!

 Resilience Mappers from Uganda is our Summit 2020 Microgrant awardee!